Paul-Henri Rebut, "... one of the most successful physicists, engineers, machine-builders and managers in the history of magnetic conﬁnement fusion."

 The JET experiments from 1991 to 1997, during which 16 MW of peak fusion power was released, had convinced Rebut that the "next machine" should aim for ignition—the self-burning of the plasma without auxiliary heating systems.
 Under his direction from 1992 to 1994, ITER aimed at just that.
 But gathering political support for a project of that scope and ambition proved impossible.

 ITER had to settle for less, which, in Rebut's opinion "was a mistake of historical dimension.
 We lost 30 years in our quest for fusion."

-Fifteen years have passed since Paul-Henri Rebut left the ITER project, but he is still a familiar figure at ITER Headquarters and the other buildings of the Organization.
-"Rebut's experience is unique," says ITER PDDG Norbert Holtkamp.
+Fifteen years have passed since Paul-Henri Rebut left the ITER Project, but he is still a familiar figure at ITER Headquarters and the other buildings of the Organization.
+"Rebut's experience is unique," says the ITER Principal Deputy Director-General Norbert Holtkamp.
 "As a consultant, his contribution has been exceptionally creative."

 Rebut's main objective has not changed: "We have to make ITER work, that's the absolute priority."
 In his view however, the project could open a whole new perspective for fusion.
 "With ITER, we will have proved that we can harness a plasma and produce a steady stream of highly energetic neutrons.
 Now, the interesting question is: Can we find a better use for these neutrons?"

 "In a pure fusion reactor," he explains, "the 14 MeV neutrons are slowed down in the blanket to produce heat, but they are not used to their full potential.
 Another solution is to take advantage of their considerable energy to induce fission reactions in a blanket that would include some fission fuel, like natural uranium (U 238) or thorium.
 By doing this, the energy produced could be multiplied by a factor 10 ...
 This is what the 'hybrid reactor' is about."